azriel91/peace/doc/src/technical_concepts/item_spec_graph/state_ensure.md

 </div>
 <div style="display: inline-block; width: 600px; vertical-align: top;">

-Item specs 1, 3, and 4 need to be executed, but `ItemSpec2`'s `ApplyOpSpec::exec` is skipped as `check` indicated it isn't needed.
+Item specs 1, 3, and 4 need to be executed, but `ItemSpec2`'s `ApplyFns::exec` is skipped as `check` indicated it isn't needed.

 ```rust ,ignore
 // ItemSpec1